onevcat/Kingfisher/README.md

 ### Learn More

-To learn the using Kingfisher by more examples, take a look at the [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet).
+To learn the using of Kingfisher by more examples, take a look at the [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet).
 There we summarized most common tasks in Kingfisher, you can get a better idea on what this framework can do.
 There are also some tips for performance in the same page, remember to check them too.

 ## Requirements